17 June 2010

 “I’m from a family of gardeners and when I first moved into my house, my first gift was a Lois Hole gardening book,” Cassady said.
 “To be attached to this, to her name at all, is really quite an honour.”

-NIght LIfe
+Night LIfe

 Pastel on Paper, 2009